sancons20/calendar-card-pro/README.md

 - **Minimized API Polling** – Fetches new data **only when necessary**.
 - **Automatic Refresh** – Updates **every `refresh_interval` minutes** (default: `30`).
 - **Smart Caching** – Stores events locally with cache lifetime equal to the refresh interval.
-- **Fresh Data on Manual Refresh** – When you manually refresh the page, the card fetches fresh data regardless of cache.
+- **Rate-Limited Refresh** – When manually refreshing the page, new data is fetched only if at least 5 seconds have passed since the last update, preventing excessive API calls.
 - **Reactive Updates** – Events update when:
   - A **calendar entity changes**.
   - **Home Assistant reconnects** after a disconnection.